oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-developing-modules.md

 **Solution**:
 - **Check Layout Files**: Review the `.cshtml` or `.razor` layout files for the module.
 Ensure they are correctly structured, with proper references to CSS, JavaScript, and component elements.
-- **Check Styles and Scripts**: Verify that the module’s required stylesheets and scripts are included and properly referenced.
+- **Check Styles and Scripts**: Verify that the module's required stylesheets and scripts are included and properly referenced.
 Missing or incorrect references may result in layout issues.
 - **Responsive Design**: Ensure that the module is responsive, especially if it uses a grid layout.
 Verify that CSS media queries are in place to adapt the module's layout for different screen sizes.

 ---